Memory Sequence Game: Simon Says Brain Training for Kids, Adults & Seniors

 - Hard – quick flashes (0.5 seconds per color), for serious brain workout fans.

 The game keeps track of your current level, best level, total games played and success rate.
-You can also download your full history as a TXT or Excel file, which is perfect for teachers, parents, therapists or anyone who wants to track progress over time.
+You can also download your full history as a TXT or CSV file, which is perfect for teachers, parents, therapists or anyone who wants to track progress over time.

 Why Memory Sequence Games Are Good for Your Brain

-Memory sequence games are more than just time-killers.
 Every time you watch the pattern and repeat it, your brain is practising:

 - Working memory – holding a short sequence in mind while you use it.